weaviate-tutorials/crossword-puzzle-generator/README.md

 This repository contains code that creates questions and answers for a topic that you supply.
 It uses the question-answer pairs to create a crossword puzzle.

 You supply an initial prompt.
+The code searches the Wikipedia data and generates a list of people and places that are associated with the topic.
+These are the puzzle answers.

+Once it has the list of answers, the code searches the data again to create clues.

+Finally, the code passes the list of clues and answers to a puzzle generator.
-The code generates a list of possible crossword puzzle answers.
-It creates a clue for each answer, and then the code generates a puzzle that uses as many of the answers as it can fit into a puzzle grid.
+The puzzle generator creates a crossword puzzle that uses as many of the answers as it can fit into a puzzle grid.

 ## Get started